unisim-vp/unisim/unisim_lib/unisim/service/debug/nodejs/doc/repl/info_inferiors.md

-# `info inferiors` command
+# List inferiors

+	Usage: info inferiors

 Print the list of executable binary files for which symbols were loaded.

-	Usage: info inferiors